Ceciliah-Mumbi/Capstone-AGB-Remote-Sensing/README.md

 # Capstone-AGB-Remote-Sensing
-## Comparing Canopy Height Metrics Across Two LiDAR Platforms to Support Restoration Monitoring
+## Comparing Canopy Height Metrics From Mobile Laser Scanner LiDAR Platform Against Ground-truth Data to Support Restoration Monitoring

 This repository is intended to contain all the scripts, documentations and data structure for the LiDAR data.